godotengine/godot-docs/classes/class_undoredo.rst

 Brief Description
 -----------------

-Helper to manage UndoRedo in the editor or custom tools.
+Helper to manage undo/redo operations in the editor or custom tools.

 Methods
 -------